u1034266/Email-Delivery-Monitoring-Perl-Script/README.md

 # Email Delivery Monitoring Via Linux Server
-This simple script was written in perl.
+This simple script is written in perl.
+It can be run manually or via cron scheduling.

-- Author: David Tekwie <tekwie.david@gmail.com>

 ## Disclaimer
 The author is the original creator of this script.
 This script is being shared for information and/or educational purposes